redmadrobot-spb/memoirs-ios/README.md

 ## Fastlane
 For more convenient release procees there is configured fastlane.
-Documentation for all configured lanes you can see in generted [Fastfile readme](Fastlane/README.md)
+Documentation for all configured lanes you can see in generated [Fastfile readme](Fastlane/README.md)

 **Warning**: _If the dependency is in the final project or if another dependency depends on [swift-protobuf](https://github.com/apple/swift-protobuf), problems may occur if the versions do not match.
 To solve this problem, install Robologs manually._